benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-what-lurks-beneath-the-waves.md

 Phantom Variance
 ----------------

-Looking at the code above, it appears that `Functor` and `Contravariant` both specialise `Invariant` by not requiring one of `Invariant`'s function parameters.
-What if we didn't require either of them?
+Looking at the code above, it appears that `Functor` and `Contravariant` both specialise `Invariant` by ignoring one of `Invariant`'s function parameters.
+What if we ignored both of them?

 ```haskell
 class (Functor f, Contravariant f) => Phantom f where
     pmap :: f a -> f b
 ```

 This strange class says that you can map an `f a` to an `f b` without needing to map `a`s or `b`s at all!
-What does this mean, intuitively?
+Intuitively, you can only convert `f a` to `f b` for free when `f` doesn't mention `a` anywhere in its body.

-A functor is `Invariant` when it has `a`s both as inputs and outputs. `Functor` specialises `Invariant` by promising that `f` doesn't have any input `a`s, so all you need to do is map the outputs. `Contravariant` specialises `Invariant` by promising that there are no output `a`s and all you need to do is map the inputs.
-So `Phantom` guarantees that there are no `a`s at all in the `f`!
+A functor is `Invariant` when it has `a`s both as inputs and outputs. `Functor` specialises `Invariant` by promising that `f` doesn't have any input `a`s, so all you need to do is map the outputs. `Contravariant` specialises `Invariant` by promising that there are no output `a`s and all you need to do is map the inputs. `Phantom`, being a special case of both covariance and contravariance, guarantees that there are no `a`s at all in the `f`.

 So the four types of variance form a nice lattice.